sentient-agi/Sentient-Enclaves-Framework/reference_apps/fingerprinting_server/README.md

 ## Setup 🚀

 ### Prerequisites
 - **Sentient OML Fingerprinting library:** Ensure you have the Sentient OML Fingerprinting repository cloned and it's dependencies installed.
-For more information, refer to the [Sentient OML Fingerprinting README](https://github.com/sentient-agi/oml-1.0-fingerprinting).
+For more information, refer to the [Sentient OML Fingerprinting](https://github.com/sentient-agi/oml-1.0-fingerprinting) library.
 - **DeepSpeed:** Required for executing fingerprinting tasks.
 We recomment building it [from source](https://www.deepspeed.ai/tutorials/advanced-install/#install-deepspeed-from-source).

 ### Installation